go-simpler/sloglint/README.md

 Some `slog.Handler` implementations make use of the given `context.Context` (e.g. to access context values).
 For them to work properly, you need to pass a context to all logger calls.
-The `-context-only` flag causes `sloglint` to report the use of methods without a context.
+The `-context-only` flag causes `sloglint` to report the use of methods without a context:

 ```go
 slog.Info("a user has logged in") // sloglint: methods without a context should not be used
 ```

-This report can be fixed by using the equivalent method with the `Context` suffix.
+This report can be fixed by using the equivalent method with the `Context` suffix:

 ```go
 slog.InfoContext(ctx, "a user has logged in")